jeanlauliac/mekano/README.md

     path = { ? alphanumeric character with at least a '.' or a '/' ? }
     path-glob = { ? same as path, but with at least a '*', '**' or '{,}' operator ? }

-A prerequisite or a target may be either a single file path or a globling pattern.
-A path always contains one of `/` or `.`, for example `./foo` instead of just `foo`; `foo.js` is also recognized as a path thanks to the dot.
+A prerequisite or a target may be either a single file path, a globling pattern, or an alias.
+A path always contains one of `/` or `.`, for example `./foo` or `foo.js` instead of just `foo`; otherwise it is recognized as an alias.
-On the other hand, an alias name cannot contain `/` or `.` characters.
 Here a simple relation example:

     source/*.c Compile => obj/*.o Link -> ./hello_world
         :: all `Build the hello world program`;